Dean’s Research Scholars and New Forchelli Professors Announced

 Simonson teaches criminal law, criminal procedure, evidence, and social change.
 Her scholarship explores ways in which the public participates in the criminal process and in the institutions of local governance that control policing and punishment.
 Her scholarship has been cited twice by the Supreme Court and was designated “Must Read” by the National Association of Criminal Defense Lawyers Getting Scholarship into Courts Project.

 Cahill also shared news on two faculty chair transitions, both linked by the surname Forchelli.
-The Forchelli family has longstanding ties to Brooklyn Law School as alumni and generous supporters—three generations have attended the Law School, and two members of the family have scholarships created in their honor.
+The Forchelli family has longstanding ties to Brooklyn Law School as alumni and generous supporters—three generations have attended the Law School, and two members of the family have endowed faculty chairs created in their honor.
 One is Jeffrey D. Forchelli ’69, a member of the Brooklyn Law School Board of Trustees and managing partner of Forchelli Deegan Terrana, while the other is his father, Don Forchelli ’31.

 The title of Jeffrey D. Forchelli Professor of Law, formerly held by Professor Neil Cohen, now belongs to Professor Frank Pasquale.
 The title of Don Forchelli Professor of Law, currently held by Professor Lawrence Solan, will be assumed by Professor Catherine Y. Kim.